Birds of North Carolina:

 Piedmont Transient.
 Very rare in spring, and rare to often uncommon (though local) in fall.
 Mainly early and mid-May, and mid-Jul to mid-Sep.
 Despite it wintering along the coast, there are no published records from Oct through Apr.
 Peak counts: 65, Falls Lake, 30 Aug 2007; 57, Falls Lake, 20-27 Aug 2005; and 55, Jordan Lake, 3-5 Sep 1983.
 Remarkable spring counts are 44 at Lake Adger (Polk), 12 May 2021, and 30 in Cleveland, 14 May 1995 [Chat 60:72 link]; both almost certainly a result of a night-time storm forcing down a flock of dowitchers.

 Mountains Transient, mainly in Henderson and Transylvania.
 Very rare in spring and in fall, at least in Henderson; casual elsewhere.
 Mainly early and mid-May, and mid-Jul to early Sep; no records from Oct through Feb.
 Very early were 5 at Asheville on 3 Mar 2008, and 1 in Henderson on 2 Apr 2010.
-Peak counts: a remarkable 100+, Hooper Lane (Henderson), 16 May 2018; 30, Hooper Lane, 12 May 2019; 25, Hooper Lane, 12 Aug 2006; 20, Henderson, 8 Sep 2004 (after Tropical Storm Frances); 20, Hooper Lane, 12 May 2021; 18, Hooper Lane, 31 Aug 2017.
-Oddly, despite a much smaller geographic area, and many, many fewer observers, there are more published spring reports (18) in the province than in the Piedmont (only seven?).
+A shocking fallout of this species happened early on 9 May 2024, obviously owing to stormy weather -- 43 at a site in Transylvania, 14 at Hooper Lane (Henderson), 19 at Biltmore Estate (Buncombe), and one at Lake Junaluska (Haywood).
+Peak counts: a remarkable 100+, Hooper Lane, 16 May 2018; 43 (see above); 30, Hooper Lane, 12 May 2019; 25, Hooper Lane, 12 Aug 2006; 20, Henderson, 8 Sep 2004 (after Tropical Storm Frances); 20, Hooper Lane, 12 May 2021; 18, Hooper Lane, 31 Aug 2017.
+Oddly, despite a much smaller geographic area, and many, many fewer observers, there are more published spring reports (22) in the province than in the Piedmont (only eight?).

 Finding Tips This species is hard to miss along the coast during the migrations.